Naples

-Since the late 20th century, Naples has had significant economic growth, helped by the construction of the Centro Direzionale business district and an advanced transportation network, which includes the Alta Velocità high-speed rail link to Rome and Salerno and an expanded subway network.
+Since the late 20th century, Naples has had significant economic growth, helped by the construction of the Centro direzionale business district and an advanced transportation network, which includes the Alta Velocità high-speed rail link to Rome and Salerno and an expanded subway network and suburban railway service.
 Naples is the third-largest urban economy in Italy by GDP, after Milan and Rome.
 The Port of Naples is one of the most important in Europe.

 Naples's historic city centre has been designated as a UNESCO World Heritage Site.
-A wide range of culturally and historically significant sites are nearby, including the Palace of Caserta and the Roman ruins of Pompeii and Herculaneum.
-Naples is undoubtedly one of the world's cities with the highest density of cultural, artistic, and monumental resources, described by the BBC as "the Italian city with too much history to handle."
+A wide range of culturally and historically significant sites are nearby, including the Royal Palace of Caserta and the Roman ruins of Pompeii and Herculaneum.
+Naples is one of the world's cities with the highest density of cultural, artistic, and monumental resources, described by the BBC as "the Italian city with too much history to handle."

+The city has long been a global point of reference for classical music and opera through the Neapolitan School, contributing to the development of opera buffa and the modern conservatory system.
+Naples has also fostered a distinctive theatrical tradition and a renowned musical heritage, including the Neapolitan song (Canzone napoletana), which achieved worldwide popularity.
+In the visual arts, the city has given rise to original artistic movements such as the Neapolitan Renaissance and Baroque, Caravaggism, the School of Posillipo, the School of Resina and Neapolitan Liberty (Art Nouveau), as well as internationally significant applied arts, including Capodimonte porcelain and the Neapolitan nativity scene ("presepe").

+It is also widely recognised for its distinctive culinary tradition, which includes foods that have become global cultural icons, most notably pizza.
+In recognition of its cultural significance, the art of Neapolitan pizzaiolo has been inscribed on UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.

+Naples is home to some of the oldest and most prestigious educational institutions in Europe.
+It hosts the University of Naples Federico II, founded in 1224 and regarded as the oldest state-funded and secular university in the world, as well as the University of Naples "L'Orientale", the oldest institution in Europe dedicated to Oriental and Sinological studies.
+The city is also home to the Nunziatella Military School, one of the oldest and most prestigious military academies in the world.